cayrols/spd/README.md

 # Split Parallel Debugger (spd)

 This bash script helps to debug distributed applications.
 It relies on `tmux` to display each rank in a correct manner.
-No installation are needed except maybe the creation of a `RC file` which sets the paths and names of different variables and executables.
+No installation is needed except maybe the creation of a `RC file` which sets the paths and names of different variables and executables.

 This script allows the user to use two modes: